tachyons/tachyons.github.io/_posts/2021-03-29-intellectual-property-open-source-and-mimemagic.md

 Though the modern concept of IP is originated from the exclusive access to rights and grants by the British monarch, it soon became a mechanism to promote the creation of intellectual goods, by giving the inventors some rights to the work they made.

-Though IP may sound an alien term, it is something critical for any company, for instance, company name, logo, design of the logo etc are trademarks which is a kind of intellectual property.
+Though IP may sound an alien term, it is something critical for any company, for instance, company name, logo, design of the logo etc are **trademarks** which is a kind of intellectual property.
 This enables companies to protect reputation and goodwill of the brand by preventing others from copying same brand symbols to sell their products.

-Content produced by the company is protected by copyright, this also includes the software they made, in almost all legislations content produced is inherently owned by the author and protected by copyright, this prevents unauthorized access and redistribution of content by other people.
+Content produced by the company is protected by **copyright**, this also includes the software they made, in almost all legislations content produced is inherently owned by the author and protected by copyright, this prevents unauthorized access and redistribution of content by other people.

-Another important intellectual property is patent which provides protection for innovative ideas, unlike copyright patent requires registration within a particular timeframe to the government agency.
+Another important intellectual property is **patent** which provides protection for innovative ideas, unlike copyright patent requires registration within a particular timeframe to the government agency.
 In general Patent protects ideas and copyright protects manifestation of that idea

-There are other IPs like trade secrets which we aren't covering here to limit the scope of the article.
+There are other IPs like trade secrets which I am not covering here to limit the scope of the article.

 Historically hardware was the most expensive piece of a computer and program or the software that runs on them wasn't valued as important.
 But as more software distribution patterns emerged people started distributing just binaries of the software which prevented users from changing the software as per their needs.
 Richard R Stallman who was working in MIT lab during this period had a big trouble because of this, they used to adjust the printer firmware as per their need of paper size, But the new printer firmware came with just binary format which prevented from making the modification which caused wastage of papers they already had, Stallman requested the firmware owner to share the source code, but he refused.